GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 ### Obtain client credentials

 Every provider has its own procedure for issuing client credentials (AKA client ID and client secret).
-Check the developer docs of the specific social site for more information.
+Check the developer docs of the specific social site (or OAuth provider) for more information.
 The aim is to get to a page that allows creation of applications.
 Here are links for a few popular providers:

 - [GitHub](https://github.com/settings/applications/new)
 - [Twitter](https://apps.twitter.com)